cyberpearuk/wordpress-docker/README.md

 ### Web Server
 - VIRTUAL_HOST - The server host name (used for ServerName)

 ## Notes

+### Ephemeral WordPress Installation

+With the official image, WordPress is actually installed on first run
+- i.e. it copies across WordPress if it's not in the installation directory already.

+This image comes with WordPress installed already.
+The WordPress installation is therefore ephemeral as we are only setting up a volume for the wp-content directory, not the entire WordPress install.
+This means that the image itself controls the WordPress version, this can make it easier to control exactly what is running and where (one of the main benefits of Docker!).

+### Dynamic Environment Variables

+The official image only uses the environment variables the first time (therefore the environment variables become meaningless after the first run).

+The environment variables in this image continue to be referenced, i.e. if you change your database creds, all you need to do is update the environment variables and restart (in the official WP you'd have to change them inside the running container).

+To achieve this wp-config.php is also ephemeral as it uses the environment variables directly from PHP.
+The installation specific content such as the WordPress salts are put in a separate volume.

+### Mod Security

+This image has a basic setup of mod security with it's apache setup.

 ### Sendmail

 As this container was originally created to help support sending emails it includes a bash script `test-sendmail <email-address>`